Quantum Spectral Curve and the Numerical Solution of the Spectral Problem in AdS5/CFT4: Description of the Method

 \paragraph{Finite $u$ approximation.} Once we have a good approximation at large $u$ we can simply use the equation \eq{Qai} to recursively decrease $u$.
 Indeed defining a $4\times 4$ matrix \beq {U_{a}}^b(u)=\delta_a^b+\bP_a(u)\bP^b(u) \eeq we have \beq {\cal Q}_{a|i}(u-\tfrac i2)={{U}_{a}}^b(u){\cal Q}_{b|i}(u+\tfrac i2). \eeq Iterating this equation we get, in matrix notation \beq {\cal Q}_{a|i}(u-\tfrac i2)= _{a}{}^b\;{\cal Q}_{b|i}(u+i N+\tfrac {i}2)\;. \eeq For large enough $N$ we can use the large $u$ approximation \eq{Qlarge} for ${\cal Q}_{b|i}$ in the r.h.s.
 As a result we obtain the functions ${\cal Q}_{a|i}$ for finite $u$ with high precision.

-\subsection{Step 2: Recovering $\omega_{ab}$}
+\subsection{Step 2: Recovering $\omega_{ij}$}

+\la{sec:Recovering} Now when we have a good numerical approximation for ${\cal Q}_{a|i}(u)$ we can compute $\bQ_i$ and $\tilde \bQ_i$ which through the discontinuity relation \eq{omegad} will yield us $\omega_{ij}$.

+Let us also note that, as it was argued in our paper \cite{Gromov:2015vua}, one can in fact close the QSC equations without calculating $\omega_{ij}$ (this was shown explicitly for the symmetric $sl(2)$ sector states).
+This makes it possible to further speed up our numerical procedure as we will describe in detail in section \ref{sec:Application}.
+In the current section for completeness we will present the procedure without this shortcut, as for some applications it could turn out to be useful as well.

-\la{sec:Recovering} Now when we have a good numerical approximation for ${\cal Q}_{a|i}(u)$ we can compute $\bQ_i$ and $\tilde \bQ_i$ from \eq{QfromQai} and \eq{QfromQait} and plug them into the discontinuity of $\omega_{ij}$ \eq{muab}.
-After that we can recover $\omega_{ij}$ from its discontinuity modulo an analytic function using its spectral representation \beq\la{int} \omega_{ij}(u)=\frac{i}{2}\int\limits_{-2g}^{2g}dv \coth(\pi (u-v)) +\omega^0_{ij}(u) \eeq where the ``zero mode" $\omega^0_{ij}(u)$ is the analytic part of $\omega_{ij}$ ~--- it has to be periodic, antisymmetric in $i,j$ and should not have cuts.
+One can recover $\omega_{ij}$ from its discontinuity \eq{omegad} modulo an analytic function, as due to $i$-periodicity of $\omega_{ij}$ one can write its spectral representation as \beq\la{int} \omega_{ij}(u)=\frac{i}{2}\int\limits_{-2g}^{2g}dv \coth(\pi (u-v)) +\omega^0_{ij}(u) \eeq where the ``zero mode" $\omega^0_{ij}(u)$ is the analytic part of $\omega_{ij}$ ~--- it has to be periodic, antisymmetric in $i,j$ and should not have cuts.
 We will fix it below.
+One can check directly that the term with the integral in the above expression is periodic and moreover due to the pole of the $\coth$ function it has precisely the correct discontinuity on the real axis to satisfy \eq{omegad}.
+Therefore this term gives a particular $i$-periodic solution of \eq{omegad}, while the $\omega^0_{ij}(u)$ is the general solution of the same equation \eq{omegad} with r.h.s. set to zero, so that \eq{int} indeed gives the general solution of \eq{omegad}.

 We note that we only need to know values of $\bQ$ and $\tilde\bQ$ on the cut.
 In our implementation we use a finite number of sampling points on the cut given by zeros of Chebyshev polynomials.
 One can then fit the values of $\tilde\bQ_i\bQ_j-\bQ_i\tilde\bQ_j$ at those points with a polynomial times the square root $\sqrt{u^2-4g^2}$.
 After that we can use precomputed integrals of the form $\int_{-2g}^{2g} \coth(\pi (u_i-v)) v^n \sqrt{v^2-4g^2}dv$ to evaluate \eq{int} with high precision by a simple matrix multiplication, which produces the result at the sampling points $u_A$ in an instant.

 One more point to mention here is that in our implementation we only compute $\omega_{ij}^{reg}=\frac{1}{2}(\omega_{ij}-\tilde \omega_{ij})$ at the sampling points to avoid the problem of dealing with the singularity of the integration kernel.
 Note that $\omega^{reg}_{ij}$ can be used instead of $\omega_{ij}$ in the equations like \eq{muab1}, because the difference is proportional to $\bQ_i\bQ^i$ which is zero similarly to \eq{PPzer}, as can be shown by combining \eq{PPzer} with \eq{QfromQai}, \eq{QupfromQai}.